A BOURNEMOUTH councillor has been ordered to make a public apology for her controversial online comments about the English Defence League.

 They concluded that Cllr Anderson had potentially breached the council’s code of conduct with her comments on Twitter late at night on Saturday, May 5.

-The mum-of-four and grandmother, who represents the Moordown area, referred herself to the standards committee and to her party’s disciplinary procedures after her comments were criticised by hundreds of people.
+The mum-of-four and grandmother, who represents the Moordown area, referred herself to the standards committee and to her party’s disciplinary procedures after her comments were criticised by

 One of her comments was that ‘nobody else except the EDL stick up for the English’.